rossigee/wordpress-cd/README.md

     - build/*.zip
 ```

-This tells Gitlab to use the 'build-wp-plugin' script to package up the code, which will create a ZIP file in the build folder, and to store this ZIP file as an artifact for later reference.
+This tells Gitlab to use the `build-wp-plugin` script to package up the code, which will create a ZIP file in the build folder, and to store this ZIP file as an artifact for later reference.

 The following environment variables can be used to adjust the build behaviour.